Big EL Classes: They don’t have to be a Nightmare

 - A warm-up activity or game.
 Usually it’s a lead-in to the lesson, or a review from the last class.
 See: Warm-up activities and games for some ideas.

 - A mini-lecture.
-I usually present some sort of grammar or vocab.
+I usually present some sort of grammar or vocabulary.
 But, I only hit the highlights and try to never talk for more than five minutes.
 I make it as interactive as possible as well.
 More advanced level students can figure out the finer details on their own.
 In a class of 50, I aim to the middle.

 - Controlled practice.
 Start with controlled.
 Usually something from the textbook will work well.
 Then, have students compare with a partner and then quickly check as a class.